PIPER MALIBU/MIRAGE

 Key Takeaways:

-• The Piper Malibu (PA-46) revolutionized the single-engine piston market in 1984 by introducing pressurized cabin comfort previously found in twin-engine aircraft.
+• The Piper Malibu, introduced in 1984, revolutionized the single-engine piston market by offering pressurized cabin comfort previously exclusive to multi-engine aircraft.

-• The Malibu's innovative design ultimately influenced the development of numerous successful large cabin single-engine aircraft, including turbine models like Piper's Meridian.
+• The Malibu's groundbreaking design ultimately influenced the development of other successful big cabin single-engine aircraft, including turbine models like Piper's own Meridian.

 See a mistake?
 Contact us.